Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 And so we know when things are there or not there.

-And we know whether things to a large degree are true or not true.
+And we know whether things, to a large degree, are true or not true.

 You can see it's like winter, there's no birds.

-You'd say, I don't know if you've got some head damage or whatever, you've been reading Foucault, but that is not a flock of birds.
+You'd say, I don't know if you got some head damage or whatever.

-That is a copse of trees or it's a little forest or something like that and in the same way if somebody you know holds up a bunch of leaves and says, I'm going to drink these, you would say, assuming the leaves are dry, right?
+And in the same way, if somebody holds up a bunch of leaves and says, I'm going to drink these, you would say, assuming the leaves are dry, right?

 You'd say, well, you can't, you can't drink those.